Homemade Waffles Recipe

 Instructions

-- Preheat your waffle maker.
-Grease it if necessary.
+- Preheat your waffle maker and spray it with oil if necessary.
 Whisk the flour in a large mixing bowl with the baking powder.
-Add your milk to the flour, then the egg whites.

-- Using a ladle, pour your batter into your waffle maker, and cook until golden brown.
+- Using a ladle, pour the mixture into your waffle maker, and cook until golden brown.

-- Top these waffles with nuts, fruit, honey, maple syrup or anything your diet allows.
-They’re yummy and really filling.
+- Top these waffles with nuts, fruit, honey, maple syrup, whipped cream, or anything your eating plan allows.
+They're yummy and really filling.

 Over from Pinterest–made these for our 4th of July waffles today and we all LOVED them.
 Thanks for the new family favorite! 🙂